-- 12.15 New development proposals should incorporate the Transport User Hierarchy as set out in Hertfordshire County Council's Local Transport Plan 2018 2031 into the design of any scheme.
-The development of any transport strategy should consider in the following order: - Opportunities to reduce travel demand and the need to travel - Vulnerable road user needs (such as pedestrians and cyclists) - Passenger transport user needs - Powered two wheeler (mopeds and motorbikes) user needs - · Other motor vehicle user needs - 12.16 Supporting a safe and pleasant walking environment requires prioritisation of pedestrians at the top of the road user hierarchy and improvements to pedestrian safety in existing areas.
+- 12.17 New development proposals should incorporate the Transport User Hierarchy as set out in the current Hertfordshire County Council's Local Transport Plan 2018 - 2031 into the design of any scheme.
+The development of any transport strategy should consider provide for travel needs in the following order: - Opportunities to reduce travel demand and the need to travel - Vulnerable road user needs (such as pedestrians and cyclists) - Passenger transport user needs - Powered two-wheeler (mopeds and motorbikes) user needs - Other motor vehicle user needs - 12.18 Supporting a safe and pleasant walking environment requires places prioritisation of pedestrians at the top of the road user hierarchy and improvements to pedestrian safety in existing areas.
+The District Council is developing its Local Cycling and Walking Infrastructure Plan in line with Government guidance.
+More information is available at www.threerivers.gov.uk/lcwip2021.
 Developments must incorporate high quality pedestrian routes that promote walking as an attractive, convenient, safe and pleasant mode of transport and that connect in networks and to the surrounding area taking into account existing and likely desire lines.
-Adequate wayfinding is also important to help to incentivise walking. - 12.17 Cycling is also an essential component of sustainability and the support of healthy lifestyles, as well as providing an affordable means of access to local destinations and opportunity for leisure and recreation.
-To encourage and support cycling, developments should connect to, and further develop and enhance the existing network of cycle routes of different types (on-road and off-road), including improvements to crossing facilities as well as the routes themselves.
+Adequate wayfinding is also important to help to incentivise walking. - 12.19 Cycling is also an essential component of sustainability and the support of healthy lifestyles, as well as providing an affordable means of access to local destinations and opportunity for leisure and recreation.
+To encourage and support cycling, developments should connect to, and further develop and enhance the existing network of cycle routes of different types (on-road and off-road) helping to deliver the local cycling and walking strategies.-including This will include improvements to crossing facilities junctions as well as the routes themselves.
+Developments should adhere to Highway Code in implementing a risk-based 'hierarchy of road users', which places more responsibility on the drivers of larger vehicles to look after more vulnerable road users such as cyclists and pedestrians.
 Providing sufficient, convenient and secure cycle parking, with a particular priority at key destinations such as town centres and railway stations is also important, as well as end-of-trip facilities for cyclists.
-Homes or communal secure areas should provide sufficient space for cycle parking such that lack of cycle storage is not a barrier to cycling and cycle ownership and use. - 12.18 The Council will also support initiatives to increase access to bicycles through cycle loan and hire opportunities subject to consideration of any associated facilities against other policies and objectives of the Local Plan. - 12.19 Training and/or travel behaviour initiatives to support the take up of cycling will also be supported. - 12.20 The Council will work with partners including Hertfordshire County Council and bus and rail operators to implement measures to give buses priority over other vehicles; to create and enhance the public realm around rail stations to improve the user experience and interchange; to develop the network to meet travel needs in the area; and to ensure that bus stops and bus stopping areas are well located and that they are designed to be accessible and comfortable for all.
-New development must also make provision for public transport where this is appropriate taking into account of the scale and nature of a development, including for example through layouts which enable access for buses and provision of covered waiting facilities and accessible bus stops with high quality infrastructure Relevant guidance is available in HCC's Intalink Bus Strategy and the Rail Strategy.